TPP Agreement Will Increase Agri-Food Exports

 - Produce almost 80% of Canada’s agriculture and agri-food exports.

-- Employ close to 500 thousand Canadians directly in production, processing and marketing.
+- Employ close to half a million Canadians directly in production, processing and marketing.

 - Over 90% – nearly 210,000 – of Canada’s farmers are dependent on exports; their viability depends on the sale of products that are either exported or sold domestically at international prices.